 Several factors influence where your page lands in the search results.
 Some you can control.
 Others depend on the competitive landscape.

+• Search intent alignment.
 A page might rank poorly if it misses the mark on what people are actually looking for.
-For example, someone searching “best CRM tools” is likely looking for a list or comparison and not a single product page or review.
-Matching your format and focus to the search intent is essential for higher rankings. - Page structure and usability
+For example, someone searching for “best CRM tools” is likely looking for a list or comparison, not a single product page or review.
+Matching your format and focus to the search intent is essential for higher rankings.

+• Competition.
 Even strong content can struggle to rank well in a competitive niche.
 If ten established sites have written excellent guides on the same topic, breaking into the top spots will take time and strategy.

-When to Prioritize Search Engine Positioning
+When to Focus on Improving Search Engine Positioning

 Search Engine Positioning and ROI